 Bookmakers don't create arbitrage opportunities with their own prices.
 If this does ever happen it's because of a mistake.
 You can't go to one bookmaker and bet on all outcomes without losing money.

-You must use at least two different bookmakers.
+In order to make a profit you must use at least two different bookmakers.
 Betting on all outcomes at the same bookmaker won't work.
 You have to find at least two bookmakers whose prices differ and are high enough on opposing outcomes so that an arb is created.

 This was previously quite a challenge, in the days when betting shops and telephone betting were the only options.
 But with the number of bookmakers offering online betting growing all the time, we now have vastly more odds to compare than before.

 Imagine a fictional tennis match.
-"Bookmaker A" gives Andy Murray odds of 2.00 (1/1 in fractional odds format) and Roger Federer odds of 1.91 (10/11 in fractional).
+"Bookmaker A" gives "Player 1" odds of 1.91 (10/11 in fractional odds format) and "Player 2" odds of 1.91 (10/11 in fractional).
 You couldn't make a profit by betting on both players at "Bookmaker A".